pdenuyl2/Phytoxigene_automated_analysis/README.md

 6. Designate names of gDNA extraction controls (Line 41)
 Example:  If two gDNA extraction controls were included in run, named: extCNTRL1 and extCNTRL2 change c('NA') to c(‘extCNTRL1’, ‘extCNTRL2’)

-7. Run code by pressing the Ctrl+Enter (Windows), Command+Enter (Mac), or use the Run toolbar button
+7. Run code by pressing the Ctrl+Enter (Windows), Command+Enter (Mac), or use the Run toolbar button.
+Examine output files.

-Examine output files
 After running the code, there will be multiple output files generated in the “output” folder of the working_dir.

 8. Open the file with the prefix “Run_results_summary” located in the “output” folder.